Ottoman architecture: Baroque period (18th century to early 19th century)

 The first structures to exhibit the new Baroque style are several fountains and sebils built by elite patrons in Istanbul in 1741–1742.
 The most important monument heralding the new Ottoman Baroque style is the Nuruosmaniye Mosque complex, begun by Mahmud I in October 1748 and completed by his successor, Osman III (to whom it is dedicated), in December 1755.
 Doğan Kuban describes it as the "most important monumental construction after the Selimiye Mosque in Edirne", marking the integration of European culture into Ottoman architecture and the rejection of the classical Ottoman style.
-It also marked the first time since the Sultan Ahmed I Mosque (early 17th century) that an Ottoman sultan built his own imperial mosque complex in Istanbul, thus inaugurating the return of this tradition.
+It also marked the first time since the Sultan Ahmed Mosque (early 17th century) that an Ottoman sultan built his own imperial mosque complex in Istanbul, thus inaugurating the return of this tradition.

-The Ayazma Mosque in Üsküdar was built between 1757–58 and 1760–61.
+The Ayazma Mosque in Üsküdar was built between 1757–1758 and 1760–1761.
 It is essentially a smaller version of the Nuruosmaniye Mosque, signaling the importance of the latter as a new model to emulate.
 Although smaller, it is relatively tall for its proportions, enhancing its sense of height.
 This trend towards height was pursued in later mosques.